pjuaristi-ikerlan/industry-core-hub-frontend-boilerplate/README.md

 - [Portal IAM/IDP](https://github.com/eclipse-tractusx/portal-iam)

+It also will allow you to extend the "frontend", "backend" and Tractus-X sdks to support different use cases.
+Allowing you to create "ready to use" KIT toolboxes with personalized visualization for every Standard Catena-X Data Model.

 ## Overview

 The Industry Core Hub is an plug-and-play application that allows use cases to build their logic without needing to understand in detail how the basic dataspace components (EDC, AAS/Digital Twin Registry, Submodel Server/Any Data Source) work.